Frequently Asked Questions

 Also see our About the Project page for project description and timeline.

 Why save the June sucker?
 The June sucker is an indicator species and the fact it is struggling indicates a larger problem with the Utah Lake ecosystem.
 By helping June sucker, we help the ecosystem in which it lives, which has benefits for fish and people alike.
-Moreover, the livelihood of the June sucker is tied to area water development.
-Past water development in Wasatch and Utah Counties contributed to the endangerment of June sucker; the Endangered Species Act requires we take measures to recover June sucker to ensure continued development and operation of water projects to meet current and future water needs.
+The livelihood of the June sucker is also tied to area water development.
+Past water development in Wasatch and Utah Counties contributed to the endangerment of June sucker; the Endangered Species Act required we take measures to recover June sucker to ensure continued development and operation of water projects to meet current and future water needs.

 Is hunting allowed?
 Utah Division of Wildlife Resources (UDWR) will own and manage the delta, partially as a Waterfowl Management Area which is now open to fishing and waterfowl hunting, but hunters should note there are several no-shooting zones in the area.
 The No Shooting Area (safety zone) exists to ensure the safety of all those in the delta, nearby Provo High School, and adjacent private properties.
 Respecting the safety zone and private property boundaries will help ensure the future of hunting on the Provo River Delta.
 Visitors should note they will find many large, easy-to-spot signs that identify the hunt area boundaries within the delta, as well as multiple maps and signs along the trails to serve as a reminder that hunting is allowed only in specific areas.
 Anglers and boaters should note the Utah Wildlife Board recently approved 2025 fishing regulations for the area and only nonmotorized boats will be allowed in the new delta.